spookylukey/django-views-the-right-way/source/policies.rst

 - your “public allowed” decorator contains a mandatory ``rationale`` argument in which the developer must provide a string reason for its existence.

+- Make your checking decorator give a more specific error message that will tell people exactly how to fix it.